ridwanray/ridwanray/README.md

 ### Hi, I'm Ridwan!👋

-I'm a software engineer based in the Lagos, Nigeria.
+I'm a Senior Software Engineer based in the Lagos, Nigeria.
 I love building web applications that solve real-world problems.

 ### Connect with me